awsdocs/application-auto-scaling-user-guide/doc_source/application-auto-scaling-step-scaling-policies.md

 While the cooldown period is in effect, capacity added by the initiating scale\-out event is calculated as part of the desired capacity for the next scale\-out event\.
 The intention is to continuously \(but not excessively\) scale out\.
 For example, when an alarm triggers a step scaling policy to increase the capacity by 2, the scaling activity completes successfully and a cooldown period starts\.
 If the alarm triggers again during the cooldown period but at a more aggressive step adjustment of 3, the previous increase of 2 is considered part of the current capacity\.
 Therefore, only 1 is added to the capacity\.

-For scale in policies, the cooldown period is used to block subsequent scale in events until it has expired\.
+For scale\-in policies, the cooldown period is used to block subsequent scale\-in events until it has expired\.
 The intention is to scale in conservatively to protect your application's availability\.
-However, if another alarm triggers a scale\-out policy during the cooldown period after a scale in event, Application Auto Scaling scales out your scalable target immediately\.
+However, if another alarm triggers a scale\-out policy during the cooldown period after a scale\-in event, Application Auto Scaling scales out your scalable target immediately\.

 ## Register Scalable Target<a name="step-scaling-register-scalable-target"></a>